IDT-ITI/Text-XAI-Video-Summaries/README.md

 Regarding the temporal segmentation of the videos, the utilized fragments in our experiments are available in the [data](data) folder.
 These fragments were produced by the TransNetV2 shot segmentation method (for multi-shot videos) and the motion-driven method for sub-shot segmentation (for single-shot videos), described in [Apostolidis et al. (2018)](https://link.springer.com/chapter/10.1007/978-3-319-73603-7_3).
 In case there is a need to re-run shot segmentation, please use the code from the [official Github repository](https://github.com/soCzech/TransNetV2) and set-up the necesary environment following the instructions in the aforementioned repository.
 In case there is a need to also re-run sub-shot segmentation, please contact us for providing access to the utilized method.

 The path of the TransNetV2 project, along with its corresponding virtual environment can be set in the [video_segmentation.py](segmentation/video_segmentation.py#L7:L10) file.
-Please note that the paths for the project are given relatively to the parent directory of this project, while the path of the virtual environments is given relatively to the root directory of the corresponding project.
+Please note that the path for the project is given relatively to the parent directory of this project, while the path of the virtual environment is given relatively to the root directory of the corresponding project.

 If there is a need to use the default paths:
 - Set the name of the root directory of the project to *TransNetV2* and place it in the parent directory of this project.